Faculty Connections

 Areas of Interest

 My research and teaching interests lie in African American and American literature, especially contemporary Black poetry.
 I published a scholarly monograph on the poetry of Rita Dove with University of Illinois Press (2003) and a book of substantial interviews with eight post-black arts movement poets with University of Georgia Press (2010).
 My most recent work, published in 2019 and 2020, on the poetry of Thylias Moss, Brenda Marie Osbey and Natasha Trethewey, is complemented by an ongoing interest in highlighting the poetic achievements of Wanda Coleman.
-I regularly present my scholarship on contemporary Black poetry as a panelist and keynote speaker at international conferences, most recently in Bergen, Shanghai, Warsaw, and Graz.
-Currently, I am working on a book project focused on Black ekphrastic poetry and serve as the elected chair of the advisory board for the Furious Flower Poetry Center at James Madison University, the nation’s first academic center for Black poetry.
-In the honors world, I am co-authoring a chapter for a National Collegiate Honors Council monograph on honors colleges; our chapter interrogates the prevalence of white male honors college deans, and what to do about it.
+I regularly present my scholarship on contemporary Black poetry as a panelist and keynote speaker at international conferences, most recently in Cyprus, Bergen, Shanghai, Warsaw, and Graz.
+Currently, I am working on a book project focused on Black ekphrastic poetry and serve on the advisory board for the Furious Flower Poetry Center at James Madison University, the nation’s first academic center for Black poetry.
+In the honors world, I am first author of a chapter forthcoming in a National Collegiate Honors Council monograph on honors colleges; our chapter interrogates the prevalence of white male honors college deans and makes recommendations for what to do about it.

 Selected Publications and Presentations